The Historical Role of Intergroups in AA

 (The AA Service Manual, 2011-2012 Edition, p.
 S42)

 Most Intergroup / Central Offices service a specific geographic area.
-In a fundamental sense, service centers are intended to be a partnership among groups in a community – just as AA groups themselves are partnerships of individuals.
+In a fundamental sense, service centres are intended to be a partnership among groups in a community – just as AA groups themselves are partnerships of individuals.
 However, communities do not have to be tied to a specific geographic location.
 Communities can be groups of people who share the same ideas and vision.
 And service centers can be created to service these communities, spanning geographical boundaries.
 An example of this is the Native American Indian General Service Office of Alcoholics Anonymous (NAIGSO), which “functions to provide a vision of recovery, unity and service to the more than 500 sovereign Indian Nations in North America.”
 More information on NAIGSO is on their website.

 Committed to the AA Traditions